-The indicators presented here are a selection from more than 500 included in the 1998 World Development Indicators.
-Published annually, World Development Indicators adopts an integrated approach to the measurement of development progress.
-Its opening chapter reports on the prospects for and record of social and economic progress in developing countries, measured against six international goals.
+The indicators presented here are a selection from more than 500 included in World Development Indicators 1999.
+Published annually, World Development Indicators reflects a comprehensive view of the development process.
+Its opening chapter reports on the record of and the prospects for social and economic progress in developing countries, measured against six international goals.
 Its five main sections recognize the contribution of a wide range of factors: human capital development, environmental sustainability, macroeconomic performance, private sector development, and the global links that influence the external environment for development.
-World Development Indicators is complemented by a separately published CD-ROM database that gives access to over 1,000 data tables and 500 time-series indicators for 223 countries and regions.
+World Development Indicators is complemented by a separately published CD-ROM database that gives access to over 1,000 data tables and 500 time-series indicators for 227 countries and regions.